 Suggested items below.
 Residents may need to bring other items.

 For bedding: Bedsheets are XL twin (80 inches in length), blanket/comforter, pillow,

 For the room: Miniature fridge (optional), 3M Hooks, 3M Command Strips, hangers, desk lamp and room lamp.

 For the bathroom: Bath towels, rug set, toilet paper, hand soap, shampoo and cleaning supplies.

 For Kitchenware: Coffee maker (must have auto shut off), individual dishware (cup, bowl, and plate), individual utensils, can opener, paper towels, napkins, resealable plastic bags and plastic containers with lids.

-Other miscellaneous items: Laundry detergent, fabric softener, laundry basket or bag, renter’s insurance/health insurance, basic room cleaning supplies umbrella, bike, bike lock, batteries, academic supplies and general first aid/health supplies.
+Other miscellaneous items: Laundry detergent, fabric softener, laundry basket or bag, renter’s insurance/health insurance, basic room cleaning supplies umbrella, bike, bike "u-lock", batteries, academic supplies and general first aid/health supplies.

-Standard length twin-sized beds and mattresses, desks, drawers, chairs, small wastebasket, closet space, one-switch room lighting, bathroom plunger, shower curtain, communal vacuum cleaners, brooms, dust pans and bike rack.
+XL-length beds (80 inches in length) and mattresses, desks, drawers, chairs, closet space, one-switch room lighting, bathroom plunger, shower curtain, communal vacuum cleaners, brooms, dust pans and bike rack.

 In communal kitchen and laundry: Coffee maker and Keurig, communal kitchen refrigerators, microwaves, toasters, frying pans, cooking pots and pans, spatulas, kitchen cleaning rags, disinfectant spray, laundry facilities and coin machine.